 - Dressing

-- Encourage choice
+- o Encourage choice

-- o Allow resident or client to direct the activity
+- Allow resident or client to direct the activity

 - Grooming

 - o Allow residents or clients to groom themselves, provide tools as needed

-- o Provide assistance only as needed
+- Provide assistance only as needed

 - Eating

 - o Ask for food preferences, encourage choice

 - Encourage help with meal preparation and meal set-up

 - o Provide adaptive utensils as needed

 - Provide assistance only as needed

 - Bathing

-- o Encourage choice
+- Encourage choice

-- Assist with bathing or shower as needed - Monitor for safety and comfort
+- o Assist with bathing or shower as needed

+- Monitor for safety and comfort

-Toileting
+- Toileting

-- o Monitor and ask - Assist as needed - o Encourage fluids even though more bathroom visits may be necessary - Be aware that some medications cause constipation while others increase or decrease the urge to urinate.
+- Monitor and ask

+- Assist as needed

+- Encourage fluids even though more bathroom visits may be necessary

+Be aware that some medications cause constipation while others increase or decrease the urge to urinate.
+Dehydration can cause increased confusion.